 Orchid tree care | Possible Orchid tree pests and diseases

-Hardly any plant is safe from them, and the orchid tree can also be attacked by aphids.
+Hardly any plant is safe from them, and aphids can also attack the orchid tree.
 The pests measure only a few millimeters and may initially be overlooked at first glance.

 “Tip: With the orchid tree care, the trees should be checked regularly.
 Especially in winter quarters, damage patterns can occur.